jdbranham/jdbranham/README.md

 # Professional Geek

 - 🔭 I’m currently working on an open-source ERP, a new Business Rules Engine, and ML & BI automation.
-- 🌱 I’m currently learning GoLang
+- 🌱 I’m currently learning about multi-agent networks
 - 👯 I’m looking to collaborate on process automation.
 - 🤔 I’m looking for help with a game that uses blockchain and LLMs
 - 💬 Ask me about anything related to development